Shanghai–Kowloon through train

 The Shanghai–Kowloon through train was a train that ran between Hong Kong and Shanghai railway station in China, jointly operated by the MTR Corporation Limited of Hong Kong and China's national rail service (Shanghai Railway Bureau).
 The numbers of this train service were Z99B (away from Shanghai) and Z100B (towards Shanghai).
 Services operated along the East Rail line in Hong Kong, crossing the boundary between Hong Kong and Mainland China at Lo Wu/Luohu and then continuing along China's railway network via the Guangshen railway, Jingguang railway and the Hukun railway to Shanghai.
 The train ran every other day.
 The journey time was approximately 20 hours.

 The stops on the route were Guangzhou East, and Jinhua stations.
 Only passengers taking Z99A/Z100A (Shanghai-Guangzhou East) could disembark at these stops.

-After 1 October 2003, passengers taking Z99B could not disembark at the stops listed above, as all travellers to Hong Kong from Shanghai clear Chinese immigration and customs at Shanghai station, and once they had done so they were considered to have left Mainland China and were no longer permitted to leave the train until their arrival at Hung Hom station.
+After October 1, 2003, passengers taking Z99B could not disembark at the stops listed above, as all travellers to Hong Kong from Shanghai clear Chinese immigration and customs at Shanghai station, and once they had done so they were considered to have left Mainland China and were no longer permitted to leave the train until their arrival at Hung Hom station.
 The same rule also applied to northbound travellers (Z100B) who would clear Chinese immigration once they had arrived at Shanghai station.
-144-hour visa-free transit for passengers who were of selected nationalities were available since 30 January 2016.
+144-hour visa-free transit for passengers who were of selected nationalities were available since January 30, 2016.

-Due to the COVID-19 pandemic, services to Hong Kong have been suspended indefinitely since 30 January 2020.
+Due to the COVID-19 pandemic, services to Hong Kong have been suspended indefinitely since January 30, 2020.
 There has been no plan to resume its service, even after the end of the pandemic.
 After the resumption of train services was suspended due to COVID-19, this series of train services only retain the itinerary within mainland China (Shanghai-Guangzhou) and no longer operate the itinerary to Hong Kong.

-On 4 June 2024, China Railway announced that the train services from Shanghai and Beijing to Hung Hom would be replaced by high-speed sleeper trains to West Kowloon station.
+On June 4, 2024, China Railway announced that the train services from Shanghai and Beijing to Hung Hom would be replaced by high-speed sleeper trains to West Kowloon station.
 The train number was renamed from Z99/100 to D907/908 (Later G899/900).
-Shanghai railway station port is closed officially on 5 July 2024.
+Shanghai railway station port is closed officially on July 5, 2024.

+On July 1, 2025, Z99/Z100 adjusted its startpoint and endpoint to Shanghai Songjiang and Guangzhou Baiyun respectively, and re-added a stop in Hangzhou South station, last served in 2023.

+On January 12, 2026, the last Z99 train departing Shanghai Songjiang station using 25T class train carriages was operated.
+With the last return trip Z100 on the following day, this marks the end of 25T class train operations on this route.
+Starting January 26, 2026, the train was renumbered to D99/D100, starting from Shanghai South station, and served by CR200J trains.